-A Prefatory Note from Harold J. Spaeth
+A Prefatory Note from Harold J. Spaeth, Distinguished University Professor, emeritus, Michigan State University;

-The initial version of this database, which began with the Warren Court in 1953 and was back dated to te beginning of the Vinson Court in 1946, dates from the mid-1980's at the dawn of the desktop computing revolution and relies on pre-microcomputing and pre-internet conditions.
-As such, users need knowledge of statistical software packages and the codified variables that the database contains.
+The initial version of this database, which began with the Warren Court in 1953 and was back dated to the beginning of the Vinson Court in 1946, dates from the mid-1980's at the dawn of the desktop computing revolution and relies on pre-microcomputing and pre-internet conditions.
+As such, users needed knowledge of statistical software packages and the codified variables that the database contains.
 This new version, however, recognizes the existence of the 21st century by eliminating acquaintance with statistical software packages and coded variables.
 Plain English rules!
 But do note that the database can be uploaded into statistical packages to perform advanced calculations if a user so desires.

 Aside from the foregoing, the major feature of this version of the database is an interface that is in line with modern technology and which will allow users to directly calculate and view relationships among the variables in the database.
+At present, this feature is available for the post-1946 terms; we are working on incorporating the legacy data.

 I have specified decision rules governing the entry of data into the various variables, most particularly the legal provisions governing the Court's decisions and the issues to which cases pertain.
 These, however, are not set in concrete.
 You, of course, are free to redefine any and all variables on your copy of the database.
 If convention applies, I adhere to it.
 But for many variables and their specific entries, none exists.